Thinking of maximizing space in your bedroom or nursery room?

 Some parents though use it for their 2 years old but of course, that depends on how safe it is for them and if they’re not attempting to climb out of it.

-Which One Should You Get – a Mini Crib vs Bassinet?
+Which One Should You Get – Bassinet or Mini Crib?

 Your baby can easily outgrow a bassinet within months, so if you want to save and get your money’s worth on a baby bed, I’d recommend getting a mini crib instead.